Bletchley

-Bletchley is a constituent town of Milton Keynes, Buckinghamshire, England, in the south-west of the city, split between the civil parishes of Bletchley and Fenny Stratford and West Bletchley, which In 2011 had a combined population of 37,114.
+Bletchley is a constituent town of Milton Keynes, a city in Buckinghamshire, England.
+It gives its name to a larger census "built-up area" that occupies the south-west of the city and which is divided by the West Coast Main Line railway between the civil parishes of Bletchley & Fenny Stratford and West Bletchley, together with a fragment of Stoke Hammond CP.
+At the 2021 census, the population of this wider area was 45,010.

-Bletchley is best known for Bletchley Park, the headquarters of Britain's World War II codebreaking organisation, and now a major tourist attraction.
-The National Museum of Computing is also located on the Park.
+Bletchley and Fenny Stratford CP, which includes its commercial centre, consists of two towns with one town council.
+West Bletchley, which includes its pre-railways village centre, has a parish council.
+The latter is best known for Bletchley Park, the headquarters of Britain's World War II codebreaking organisation and now a major tourist attraction; the National Museum of Computing is also located in the park.

 History

 Origins and early modern history

 The town name is Anglo-Saxon and means Blæcca's clearing.
 It was first recorded in manorial rolls in the 12th century as Bicchelai, then later as Blechelegh (13th century) and Blecheley (14th–16th centuries).
 Just to the south of Fenny Stratford, there was Romano-British town, MAGIOVINIUM on either side of Watling Street, a Roman road.